Humphrey-s/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display current directory contents, including hidden files (starting with .).
-Use the long format.
+ completed: 0.0%)
+display current directory contents.

+long format
+with user and group ids displayed numerically and hidden files (starting with .)